Hard seltzer: History

 The concept of flavored malt beverages has been popular since the 1990s.
 The first widely available commercial product was Two Dogs, which launched in Australia in 1993 and claimed to be the "world's first brewed alcoholic lemonade" (falsely, because of the pre-existence of traditional drinks like sima, a fermented Finnish drink).
 Two Dogs paved the way for similar products such as Hooper's Hooch and Mike's Hard Lemonade.
 These alcoholic alternatives were commonly known as alcopops in the United Kingdom and malternatives in America.

 The concept of hard seltzers started with Nick Shields developing the 'Spiked Seltzer' branding style, in Westport, Connecticut, brewing the first commercial batches in November 2013.
-In 2012, McKenzie River Corporation launched a beverage brand named AIR (short for Alcohol Inspired Refresher) in the San Francisco, combining carbonated water with alcohol and natural flavors.
+In 2012, McKenzie River Corporation launched a beverage brand named AIR (short for Alcohol Inspired Refresher) in San Francisco, combining carbonated water with alcohol and natural flavors.
 It was marketed as “sparkling water with alcohol” and sold in flavors such as citrus, berry, and club.
 Although AIR did not use “seltzer” in their marketing, AIR was introduced to the United States market before SpikedSeltzer (2013).
 Some beverage analysts have since noted that AIR represents an early precursor to the hard-seltzer movement that gained widespread popularity later in the decade.
 Other hard seltzers rose to popularity later, in 2018.
 Sales of the most popular US hard seltzer brand, White Claw, grew 85% in just one year, with revenues of over $4 billion in 2020 alone.
-Analysts attributed the success of White Claw and the appeal of hard seltzer in general to increased demand from health-conscious consumers.
+Analysts attributed the success of White Claw and the appeal of hard seltzers in general to increased demand from health-conscious consumers.